Skip to content

 kubectl apply -f https://raw.githubusercontent.com/argoproj/argo-events/stable/manifests/install-validating-webhook.yaml

-2. Make sure to have the eventbus pods running in the namespace.
-Run following command to create the eventbus.
+2. Make sure to have the EventBus pods running in the namespace.
+Run the following command to create the EventBus.

 kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/eventbus/native.yaml